uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 Researchers are encouraged to install any software, libraries, and packages necessary for their work.
 Consult the software's documentation on how to install from source or with pre-built binaries.
 Additionally, for a more controlled and portable computing environment, consider using a Singularity container for your software builds.

-For more information on installing software, see our [Software user guides](user-information/user-guides/software).
+For more information on installing software, see the [Software user guides](user-information/user-guides/software).

 ### Testing your job

 We recommend that you first test your job interactively on a compute node before submitting it remotely to the Slurm job scheduler, ensuring that you will have quality results after the job completes.
 You can do this by requesting an interactive session with a compute node using the `salloc` command.

 For example, to request four processors for one hour, enter:

 ```
 salloc --ntasks=4 --time=1:00:00